ismailceylan/restorm/README.md

 ## Including Relationships
 The `with` method is used to include related resource to a model.
 This process is known as eager loading.
 We can provide as many relationship names as arguments to the method or as an array.

-We can directly include a related resource by its model:
+We can directly include a related resource by its name to the model:

 ```js
 const posts = await Post